cortext/crawtext/README.md

 ```
 	$cd projects/pesticides
 ```

-If you want to receive it by mail add a mail to your project
+If you want to receive it by mail add a user to your project and the report will be sent by mail to the given address:
 ```
-	$python crawtext.py pesticides add --user="constance@cortext.net"
+	$python crawtext.py pesticides add --user="constance@cortext.fr"
 ```

 Monitoring the project
 ====
 See how is your crawl going using the report option: